kigg-dev/Ai-Dave/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Ollama](https://img.shields.io/badge/AI-Ollama-red.svg)](https://ollama.com)

 Dave is a modern chat application with multilingual support and customizable interface.
 The application uses Ollama for response generation and provides a user-friendly interface for interacting with AI.
+Dave is designed to help users perform various tasks on their PC, such as file creation, file searching, system management, and other automated operations through natural language commands.

 ![Chat Interface](img/chat.png)